-With a student population of 375 Windebank is proud to host many exciting prgrams.
+With a student population of approximately 415 Windebank is proud to host many exciting prgrams.

 Here you will find information relevant for parents and students of Windebank.
 Please have a look around to learn more about our school's philosophy and expectations.
 Check back often for new updates.